6a6aadnan/Inventory-Manager/README.md

 ## Notes

 - Ensure all input values are valid as per the program's requirements to avoid errors.
-- Ensure libpqxx and psycopg2 are installed on your system for C++ and Python, respectively, before proceeding with data migration.
-- Adjust PostgreSQL connection details and script paths according to your environment and requirements.
 - For any issues or improvements, please feel free to open an issue or submit a pull request.